vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - Fasting 2 to 5 days straight.
 Mark Baker recommends 2+ weeks inbetween.

 ### Activity
-- "It goes w/out saying that when u fast u should be active - HIIT, RT, etc. This is HUNTER MODE, 'Destruction & Reconstruction', Autophagy - the primal processes for health which modern life suppresses."
+- "It goes w/out saying that when you fast you should be active - HIIT, RT, etc. This is HUNTER MODE, 'Destruction & Reconstruction', Autophagy - the primal processes for health which modern life suppresses."

 ### Sustenance during long fasts
 - "Fasts of up to 24hrs can be done free of food - some people may prefer not to eat any food as "it is easier to fast than to diet", but longer fasts should include some calories."